 Children and Church

-All of our churches try to be child friendly and all of our children's workers have been through Child Protection procedures.
+All of our churches try to be child friendly and our children's workers have been through Child Protection procedures.
 We like children to be children and happily accommodate babies who fall asleep in sermon, toddlers who toddle, and children who want to worship God as children.
-When children are in church, a part of the service is just for them and there is either a family corner or a children's group in each church.
+However, we do welcome people of all ages and ask parents to be aware of people who may have had a hard week and who need a bit of peace and quiet.
+There is room for all!

 Services of Thanksgiving